TsingZ0/PFLlib/README.md

 # Personalized federated learning simulation platform with Non-IID dataset
 With **Non-IID (Not Independent and Identically Distributed)** issue existing in the federated learning setting, a myriad of approaches have been proposed to crack this hard nut.
 The origin of the Non-IID phenomenon is the personalization of users, who generate the Non-IID data.
 In contrast, the personalized federated learning may take the advantage of the Non-IID data to learn the personalized model for each user.
+Thanks to [@Stonesjtu](https://github.com/Stonesjtu/pytorch_memlab/blob/d590c489236ee25d157ff60ecd18433e8f9acbe3/pytorch_memlab/mem_reporter.py#L185), this platform can also record the model size on GPU.

 ## Environments
 With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl_torch*.